-IBefore I rant about my neighbors, let me share a little about my dog, Betty.
+Before I rant about my neighbors, let me share a little about my dog, Betty.
 When I first adopted Betty almost two years ago, she had no training except crate training and potty training from the rescue group.
-She was a digger, a nuisance barker, and a chaser of anything that ran or moved quickly.
-She has made huge progress.
+This is to be expected with a new dog.
+She did have some special talents though.
+She was an avid digger, a nuisance barker, and a chaser of anything that ran or moved quickly like bunnies, people on bicycles, squirrels, or cats.
+She has made huge progress since our early days.
 She doesn't dig anymore.
-She is quiet most of the time.
+We live in a condo now so that definitely helps.
+She is mostly quiet unless the gardeners are blowing off our front doorway or around the patio.
+That will still make her lose her mind.
 She is great with kids.
 She is wonderful with elderly people.
 She has always been good around other dogs.
 She is a sweetheart of a dog.
 We have completed group obedience classes and are at an intermediate level currently.
 We have had private sessions with a trainer as well.
 Two things happened at the same time that I think contributed to her current leash reactivity: she matured (maturation can sometimes have an effect on reactivity), and we moved from a quiet suburban neighborhood with lots of space to the city with crowds of people walking dogs everywhere at all hours.

 I am just going to say it.
 I hate retractable leashes.
 Hate them!
 They are a lazy way to walk your dog and give your dog too much room to get into trouble- which happens very quickly when you are not paying attention.
 They break.
 The locking mechanisms often fail.
 I can't tell you how many times I have walked a dog and the retractable leash was broken.
 They make it hard to control your pet.
 They wrap around ankles and fingers and can cause injury and even amputation of fingers.